Anna Corbo Crehan

 • Developing Community Policing for the Policing of Terrorism: Merging Western and Eastern Perspectives, Xue Fei Cao, 2021

-• Looking beyond the trees: police educators’ conceptions of and approaches to growing and developing as teachers, Brett Shipton, 2018
+• Looking beyond the trees: Police educators’ conceptions of and approaches to growing and developing as teachers, Brett Shipton, 2018

 • An empirical study of Chinese police officers’ perceptions of integrity in the workplace, Zhang Liyun, 2016